 Staff and National Board

-Dr. Osama Abuirshaid is the National Policy Director and a board member of American Muslims for Palestine (AMP).
+Dr. Osama Abuirshaid is the Executive Director and a board member of American Muslims for Palestine (AMP).
 He is a board member of the U.S. Council of Muslim Organizations (USCMO), an umbrella organization of eight major national American Muslim organizations.
 He lectures frequently on Middle East and American politics.
 He is a regular commentator on Palestinian and Middle Eastern affairs as well as on the American domestic and foreign policy on various Arabic satellite T.V. channels such as Aljazeera.
 He authored or coauthored several books in Arabic and he published dozens of studies and articles in Arabic and English, on issues relevant to the Middle East and its political climate.
 He is the co-author of the controversial study: "Hamas: Ideological Rigidity and Political Flexibility," which was published by the United States Institute of Peace in 2009.
 He is a community activist and speaker.
 Abuirshaid completed his PhD in Political Science at Loughborough University in the United Kingdom.

 Taher Herzallah is the Associate Director of Outreach & Community Organizing for American Muslims for Palestine.
 In this capacity, Mr. Herzallah acts as a liaison between campus activism groups on campuses across the country.
 He helps these groups procure grants, materials and speakers and is also instrumental in helping students set up programs and activities.
 Mr. Herzallah also coordinates AMP's grassroots organizing and helps facilitate national coalition building .
 He is also working to develop AMP chapters across the country.